mahesh-panchal/NBIS_project_template/workflow/README.md

 # Workflow

-Here is a folder for your workflows to manage the execution of your analyses from beginning to end.
+Here is a folder for your workflows, to manage the execution of your analyses from beginning to end.

 This folder contains a skeleton for a Nextflow script and configuration, intended to run on the UPPMAX clusters.

 ```
 workflow/